nstarke/nstarke.github.io/_posts/2023-01-04-fun-and-games-with-intel-amt.md

 ![](/images/01042023/logon.png)

-_Figure N - Initial Log On web page for AMT Webserver presented in a browser_
+_Figure 1 - Initial Log On web page for AMT Webserver presented in a browser_

 The bad news is that to upload a custom webpage that does these naughty things, we have to be an administrator.
 Fortunately for us, an administrator can create other administrator accounts.
 So it is possible for there to be more than one Admin on an Intel AMT Webserver.
 As such, an "admin versus admin" attack is useful in this context.